Information Security Policy

 It is now accepted industry best practice not to force users to change their passwords.
 See Microsoft Research Whitepaper for details.

-Sensei and Customer credentials should be stored in a secured location using a password application such as KeePass, with the backend encrypted appropriately and backed up to the cloud.
+Sensei and Customer credentials should be stored in a secured location, with the backend encrypted appropriately and backed up to the cloud.

 Product secrets and keys are stored and managed for the solution via Key vault where appropriate.

 When exchanging passwords with 3rd parties as is occasionally necessary, preferentially utilise secure end-to-end encrypted channels where available.
 Intra tenant Exchange Online email falls into this category, however email to external parties does not.